Finance (FIN, BFSC, & FCC)

 3 Credits.
 3 Lecture Hours.
 0 Lab Hour.

 A course on securities and the markets in which they are traded, and sources of financial information.
-Topics include: features and characteristics of financial instruments such as money market instruments, stocks, bonds, international securities, options, and futures contracts.
-This course is offered only through online learning.
+Topics include: features and characteristics of financial instruments such as money market instruments, stocks, bonds, mutual funds and exchange-traded funds, international securities, options, and futures contracts.
+This course is offered through online learning only.

 Prerequisites: FIN 100 or ACC 101